ga-adi-gelato/Course-Materials/lessons/user-interface/toolbars-and-menus-lesson/readme.md

 In pairs, finish the bottom Toolbar by making it look similar to Google Music.
 Make sure the play button responds to being clicked on by showing something like a Toast or Snackbar.

-> Check: Were students able to create the desired deliverable(s)?
+> Check: Were you able to create the desired deliverable(s)?
 Did it meet all necessary requirements / constraints?

 ***